Into the Blue

 The inciting incident occurs at 14 minutes when While diving with Bryce and Amanda, they discover a downed airplane full of cocaine on the ocean floor - and nearby, artifacts suggesting the legendary Zephyr wreck is close.
 The temptation of easy drug money versus honest treasure hunting is born..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Jared reluctantly agrees to a compromise: they'll salvage some cocaine to fund the Zephyr search legally.
+This demonstrates the protagonist's commitment to Jared reluctantly agrees to a compromise: they'll salvage some cocaine to fund the Zephyr search legally.
 He crosses the line, choosing to engage with the drug plane despite knowing it's dangerous.
 They enter the criminal world., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat False defeat: Bates and his crew violently confront the group, revealing they know about the cocaine plane.
 Bates forces them to salvage ALL the drugs for him or die.
 The stakes skyrocket - it's no longer about money, but survival.
 The fun and games are over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.